Alwatr/alwatr/packages/core/signal/README.md

 ### `addListener(listener)`

-Add a new listener to the signal.
+Adds a new listener to the signal.

 Example: